Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

-such that the direct BS-user channel $f_{k,k}$ and the cascaded BS-IRS-user channel ${\mv g}_{j,k}{\mv \Phi}_j{\mv h}_{k,j}$ are aligned in phase.
-Note that only local channel state information (CSI), i.e., $f_{k,k}$, ${\mv g}_{j,k}$, and ${\mv h}_{k,j}$ is required to determine the phase shift of IRS $j$, which can be obtained by customized channel estimation schemes for IRS as proposed in \cite{yang2020intelligent,zheng2019intelligent,you2019progressive}.
+Note that each BS $k$ only needs to collect local channel state information (CSI) on its served users and associated IRSs, i.e., $f_{k,k}$, ${\mv g}_{j,k}$, and ${\mv H}_{k,j}$ with $\lambda_{j,k}=1$, to determine the phase shifts of IRS $j$ in (\ref{ps}), which can be obtained by customized channel estimation schemes for IRS as proposed in \cite{yang2020intelligent,zheng2019intelligent,you2019progressive}.
+It is also worth noting that the BSs can further optimize the phase shifts of their respective associated IRSs to maximize other utilities for the users, such as their instantaneous SINRs.
+However, to this end, each BS needs to collect the CSI on other non-associated users and IRSs, which incurs larger overhead and delay.
+In addition, the corresponding optimal IRS phase shifts are more challenging to obtain and analyze as compared to (\ref{ps}).

-Given the phase shifts of all IRSs, they can reflect their intended signals while scattering their unintended signals randomly at the same time.
-As a result, each user $k, k \in \cal K$, can receive its desired signal scattered by all its non-associated IRSs in $\cal J$, along with that reflected by all its associated IRSs in $\cal J$.
-By ignoring the signals reflected or scattered by IRSs two or more times, the desired signal received by user $k$ from BS $k$ is given by
+Given the phase shifts of all IRSs, they can reflect its intended signals while scattering its unintended signals randomly at the same time.
+As a result, each user $k, k \in \cal K$, can receive its desired signal via the reflection of all its associated IRSs in $\cal J$, as well as the scattering of all its non-associated IRSs in $\cal J$.
+By ignoring the signals reflected or scattered by IRSs two or more times, the desired signal received by user $k \in {\cal K}$ from BS $k$ is given by

-where $x_k$ denotes the transmitted information symbol of user $k$ and satisfies ${\mathbb E}\{\lvert x_k \rvert^2\}=P_k$, with $P_k \ge 0$ being the transmit power of BS $k$.
-As noted from (\ref{des}), the information signals reflected by the associated IRSs in $\cal J$ are in-phase with that propagated through the direct BS-user link, i.e., $f_{k,k}x_k$.
-It is also worth noting that there is a {\it channel hardening} effect\cite{lyu2020spatial} when the number of IRS reflecting elements, $M$, is very large in practice, i.e.,
+where $x_k$ denotes the transmitted information symbol of user $k$ and satisfies ${\mathbb E}\{\lvert x_k \rvert^2\}=P_k$ with $P_k \ge 0$ being the transmit power of BS $k$.
+Obviously, for each IRS $j, j \in \cal J$, if it is associated with user $k$, i.e., $\lambda_{j,k}=1$, it only contributes to the second term in (\ref{des0}).
+Otherwise, it only contributes to the third term in (\ref{des0}).
+Then, by substituting (\ref{ps}) into the second term in (\ref{des0}), we have